-31. As part of our review, we have considered possible concerns regarding the requested relief, including, among others, concerns related to the proposed arbitrage mechanism, the use of Proxy Portfolios, and reverse engineering, as discussed below.
-We believe, however, that the Applicants' proposed terms and conditions sufficiently address such concerns.
+31. As part of our review, we have considered possible concerns regarding the requested relief, including, among others, concerns related to the proposed arbitrage mechanism, the use of Tracking Baskets, and reverse

 32. Proposed Arbitrage Mechanism.
 One possible concern is that the proposed arbitrage mechanism may not facilitate effective arbitrage, which could result in significant deviations between the secondary market price and NAV per share of a Fund.
-We believe that the proposed arbitrage mechanism can work in an efficient manner to maintain secondary market prices of Shares close to their NAV while providing investors with the opportunity to invest in active strategies through a vehicle that offers the traditional benefits of ETFs.36 In addition, to the extent that the Funds do not function as anticipated, Applicants have undertaken to take remedial actions as appropriate.37

-33. Use of Proxy Portfolios.Applicants have also addressed possible implications of using a Proxy Portfolio as an arbitrage mechanism.
-First, Applicants note that a Fund's Proxy Portfolio would not misrepresent the Fund's holdings or cause investor
+We believe that the proposed arbitrage mechanism can work in an efficient manner to maintain secondary market prices of Shares close to their NAV while providing investors with the opportunity to invest in active strategies through a vehicle that offers the traditional benefits of ETFs.37 In addition, to the extent that the Funds do not function as anticipated, Applicants have undertaken to take remedial actions as appropriate.38 33.
+Use of Tracking Baskets.
+Applicants have also addressed possible implications of using a Tracking Basket as an arbitrage mechanism.
+First, Applicants note that a Fund's Tracking Basket would not misrepresent the Fund's holdings or cause investor confusion.39 To that effect, the Funds would provide disclosures in their prospectus, marketing materials and website clearly indicating the Tracking Basket's purpose and that it is not the Fund's portfolio holdings.
+40 Second, Applicants state that they would design their Tracking Basket so that arbitrageurs' trading will not have a significant market impact on the securities in the Tracking Basket, in particular those that a Fund does not hold for investment purposes.41